ERA-2022/PerSeO/README.md

 Enter an option:
 ```
 #### Draw one report
 Firstly, this option will request a previously simulated ID.
-Later the file name to draw (you could write the '.csv' extensión or not) .
-Next, you will need define the label of *x* axis, this is associate to magnitude in frequency (not apply to the gain phi graphics) and the process will finish with a message notify that the process end.
+Later the file name to draw (you could write the '.csv' extensión or not).
+Next, you will need to define the label of the x-axis, which is associated with magnitude in frequency (not applied to the gain phi graphics), and the process will finish with a message that the process ends.
 ```
 -----\Graphics tools
 1> Draw one report